different-ai/file-organizer-2000/tutorials/adding-a-new-model.md

-# Contributing new models
+# Increasing reliability of models

 This README explains how to extend the prompts for existing models in File Organizer 2000 to customize the behavior of each endpoint.

-## Steps to Extend Prompts
+## Creating specific prompts per task/ per model

 > If there's an existing model already available in lib/model.ts and there are issue with reliability this is a good place to start.